-Flagging effects materialize approximately 10-20 days after the reports are first filed on the online dashboard.
+Fifth, it is worth noting that flagging effects materialize approximately 10-20 days after the reports are first filed on the online dashboard.
 Throughout the project, we interacted with bureaucrats using the dashboard.
 They indicated very consistently that they would review the dashboard approximately once a week.
 A 10 day response is consistent with a manager checking about once a week and then demanding action from their subordinates.
 We therefore did not expect that attendance would respond immediately.
 That we only find effects in an intermediate window of a reasonable length is consistent with our explanation of how the dashboard was used: actions by senior officials and subsequent responses by doctors require time rather than through simple mean reversion.
-These results can be found on the top left panel of Appendix Figure A2.
+These results can be found on the top left panel of Appendix Figure A1.

-4.4.2 Heterogeneity of 'Flagging' Results
+4.5 Heterogeneity of Results

-Whether dashboards affect service delivery reasonably depends not only on the abilities of government personnel but also on the broader political environment.
+Whether increased monitoring and data affect service delivery reasonably depends not only on the abilities of government personnel but also on the broader political environment.
 We now examine two sources of heterogeneity, taking advantage of the scale of our experiment.